Cleanup Underway After Severe Storms Move Through Western Pennsylvania

 All the evacuations were precautionary.

-A muddy mess in the streets is what remains.
+A muddy mess in the streets and homeowners’ basements is what remains.
 The cleanup process is underway.

+“This is traditionally an area that’s flooded several times over the years,” said Bridgeville Police Chief Chad King.

 Stay up to date with the KDKA app, which you can download here.